PandaScience/ElkOpticsAnalyzer/README.md

 ```

 Alternatively, you can get the latest PyPI versions of each package
-automatically by installing via pip (see below).
+automatically as dependencies by installing ElkOA via pip (see below).

 For testing purposes, you additionally need the following packages:

 * pytest
 * pytest-qt
 * pytest-mpl